michaelbai30/michaelbai30/README.md

 ### Computer Science Student at the University of Notre Dame, Class of 2024 🍀

 - 🔭 **Interests**: Passionate in **Software Development**, **Machine Learning**, and **Data Science**
 - 🌱 **Currently Learning**: Design Patterns and Web and App Development.
-Check out my Full Stack React App (wip) at MKTimes.gg